 1. The “Slap-It-Together-Quick-and-Cheap” A-Frame Goat Shelter

-This is an example of one of the simplest types of goat shelters.
+This is an example of one of the simplest types of cheap easy goat shelters.
 It may not be pretty.
-But sometimes you may find yourself needing to put up a shelter quickly for your goats, with very little time or money available at the moment.
+But sometimes you may find yourself needing to put up a shelter quickly for your goats, with very little time or money available at the moment, especially if you’re a beginner at raising goats.

-This shelter started with just 3 pallets screwed together in a triangular shape, to form an A-Frame shelter.
+This cheap easy goat shelter started with just 3 pallets screwed together in a triangular shape, to form an A-Frame shelter.
 Then, it was finished-out with pieces of wood taken off of some additional pallets.

 It’s extremely simple, but is perfectly suitable to provide one or two goats some protection from the elements.

-There are a couple of aspects that are important to notice.
+There are a couple of aspects that are important to notice about this cheap easy goat shelter.

 First, this goat shelter actually includes a pallet underneath as a floor.
 This is good because goats love to sit up on top of any kind of platform off of the ground, so they can stay warm and dry.
 With shelters that have no floor, you typically need to add a pile of hay or straw underneath so your goats can stay warm and it will absorb their pee and poop.